intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 The detailed description about RAG plugin, please refer to [README](./pipeline/plugins/retrieval/README.md)

-## Chatbot with Multimedia
+## Chatbot with Multimodal

-NeuralChat integrates multiple plugins to enhance multimedia capabilities in chatbot applications.
+NeuralChat integrates multiple plugins to enhance multimodal capabilities in chatbot applications.
 The Audio Processing and Text-to-Speech (TTS) Plugin is a software component specifically designed to improve audio-related functionalities, especially for TalkingBot.
 Additionally, NeuralChat supports image and video plugins to facilitate tasks involving image and video generation.

 Test audio sample download: